Rhode Island Contractor Continuing Education

 How much CE you need

 - The state code (specifically, 440-10-00 R.I.
-Code R. § 2.8) requires that all registered contractors complete five hours of continuing education during each two-year renewal period.
+Code R. § 2.8) requires that all registered contractors complete two and a half hours of continuing education during each two-year renewal period.

 What CE counts